tkw1536/blog.guys.wtf/content/drafts/ggman.md

 In summary: I work with lots of git repositories.
 I wrote a tool called `ggman` to maintain and expand a local directory structure of all of these.
-It can also run actions (such as git clone, git pull) on groups of them at once.
+It can locate where specific repositories are cloned to, and run operations such as `git pull` or `git push` across all of them.

 Feel free to try it out and give me feedback at https://github.com/tkw1536/ggman.